turinaf/gec-ml/Dr_Geco_App/README.md

 # Dr. Geco App

 Welcome to the Dr. Geco App repository!
 This app is designed to provide users with features similar to the popular grammar checking tool.
-Users can create accounts, create and edit documents, check the grammar of their text, find synonyms for words, and even translate text to other languages.
+Users can create accounts, create and edit documents and  also check the grammar of their text.
 The app is built using Next.js, CSS Modules, React with TypeScript, and utilizes a finetuned machine learning model for grammar checking.

 ## Features